greg-js/arch-wiki-md-repo/wiki/_content/Lenovo ThinkPad Edge E430.md

 The card reader will not work out-of-the-box pre-3.8, but thanks to Icetonic, the necessary kernel module, [rts5229](https://aur.archlinux.org/packages.php?ID=60832), can be found from the Realtek website or from the [Arch User Repository](/index.php/Arch_User_Repository "Arch User Repository").
 Download the tarball and install with [makepkg](/index.php/Makepkg "Makepkg").

-**Note:** <s>My personal experience with the [PKGBUILD](/index.php/PKGBUILD "PKGBUILD") was that Realtek uses some ridiculous "login" for their ftp download link, thereby dynamically changing the address.
-I was able to navigate to the site and copy the download link address and insert it into the PKGBUILD so that I could create a pkg.tar.gz and install it with [pacman](/index.php/Pacman "Pacman").</s> Thanks to gehidore for hosting this file.
+**Note:** ~~My personal experience with the [PKGBUILD](/index.php/PKGBUILD "PKGBUILD") was that Realtek uses some ridiculous "login" for their ftp download link, thereby dynamically changing the address.
+I was able to navigate to the site and copy the download link address and insert it into the PKGBUILD so that I could create a pkg.tar.gz and install it with [pacman](/index.php/Pacman "Pacman").~~ Thanks to gehidore for hosting this file.
 This problem is now fixed.

 ## Fingerprint Reader